BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: Related Works

-\smallsection{Continual Learning with Graph Data.} Due to their expressiveness, graphs are widely used to model various types of data, and thus considerable attention has been paid to machine learning with graph-structured data.
-Since many such graphs (e.g., online social networks) evolve over time, continual learning is desirable for them, and thus several CL methods for graph-structured data have been developed \citep{febrinanto2022graph, wang2020streaming,liu2021overcoming,zhou2021overcoming,galke2021lifelong,wang2022lifelong}.
-For example, ER-GNN \citep{zhou2021overcoming} carefully samples nodes and uses them for re-training, and TWP \citep{liu2021overcoming} stabilizes parameters important in topological aggregation by graph neural networks through regularization.
-The replay- and regularization-based approaches are combined in CGNN \citep{wang2020streaming}.
-Despite these efforts, CL with graph data (graph CL) is still largely underexplored, especially compared with CL with independent data, and the lack of benchmark frameworks and scenarios is one major reason, as discussed in Section~\ref{sec:intro}.
-To the best of our knowledge, there exist only two benchmarks for graph CL \citep{carta2021catastrophic,zhangcglb}.
-However, \citet{carta2021catastrophic} supports only graph-level tasks under one incremental setting, and \citet{zhangcglb} supports node- and graph-level tasks under only two incremental settings, as further described in Section \ref{sec:scenarios:settings}.
+Despite these efforts, graph CL is still largely underexplored, especially compared to CL with independent data, and the lack of benchmark frameworks and scenarios is one major reason.
+To the best of our knowledge, there exist only two benchmarks for graph CL \citep{carta2021catastrophic,zhang2022cglb}.
+However, \cite{carta2021catastrophic} supports only graph-level tasks under one incremental setting, and \cite{zhang2022cglb} supports node- and graph-level tasks under only two settings.
 Compared to them, our benchmark and framework are more extensive, as summarized in Table~\ref{tab:coverage}.

-\smallsection{Comparison with Other Graph Learning Methods.} In CL problems, distribution shifts may occur over tasks, and such shifts can be observed from training data for each task.
-There also exist works that deal with unobservable shifts between training and test distributions \citet{li2022ood,wu2021towards,baek2020learning}.
-For instance, \citet{baek2020learning} use meta-learning to address few-shot out-of-graph link prediction.
-Moreover, transfer learning (TL) on graph data has been studied for various downstream tasks (e.g., link prediction \cite{tang2016transfer}).
-While the goal of CL is to train a single model for a sequence of tasks, TL aims to adapt a separate model to a new task.
-In addition, many works on incremental/dynamic graph learning \citep{rossi2020temporal, you2022roland} focus on the latest snapshot of a dynamic graph to maximize performance on it.
-On the other hand, Graph CL, especially, under Time-IL settings, aims not only for the current snapshot but also to preserve performance on past snapshots, which can be especially useful when seasonality is present.
+\smallsection{Comparison with Other Graph Learning Methods.} Methods have been developed to handle shifts in data distribution between training and test datasets~\citep{li2022ood,wu2021towards, ko2021learning,baek2020learning}.
+They, however, differ from CL methods, which typically focus on managing data distributional shifts across different tasks.
+Moreover, transfer learning (TL) on graph data has been studied for various downstream tasks (e.g., link prediction \citep{tang2016transfer}).
+While CL aims to train a single model for a sequence of tasks, TL aims to adapt a separate model to a new task.
+In addition, many works on incremental/dynamic graph learning \citep{rossi2020temporal,you2022roland} focus on the latest snapshot of a dynamic graph to maximize performance on it.
+However, graph CL aims to preserve performance not only on the current snapshot but also on past ones, which can resemble future snapshots due to seasonality, etc.